gedeontofidji/Documentation/pages/mydoc/mydoc_xrmtoolbox_tool.md

 ## Early Translator
 * Allows you to manage translations via XML export/import
 * Language codes : French (1036) / English (1033) / Spanish (3082)
 * Import only what has been modified to avoid a timeout

+To translate other elements such as system ribbons or BPF, you can use the <a href="https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/translate-localizable-text" target="_blank" rel="noopener noreferrer">export/import translations feature from the solution</a>
 </div>

 <div role="tabpanel" class="tab-pane" id="fetchxml-builder" markdown="1">